-Revenues from demurrage and detentions for containers are accounted as separate performance obligation and recognized over time, up until the time the customer's late return or pick-up of containers.
+Revenues from demurrage and detentions for containers are accounted as separate performance obligation and recognized over time, up until the time of the customer's late return or pick-up of containers.

-Revenue from value-added services
+Revenue from related and value-added services

-Revenues from value-added services provided by the Company and its agencies to the customers, such as documents handling, customs, duties etc., are accounted as separate performance obligation and recognized when the service is rendered.
+Revenues from related and value-added services provided to the customers by the Company and its subsidiaries, such as handling of documentation, customs, duties and ancillary logistic services, are accounted as separate performance obligation and recognized when the service is rendered.